 Frasier: In "I Hate Frasier Crane," when Frasier decides to renege on fighting with a man who he had accepted an invitation to fight with, Martin is furious and brings up a past incident where Frasier decided not to fight a guy.
 An incident from Frasier's CHILDHOOD.
 His anger seems to stem from embarrassment at his son not being "man" enough to go through with such a fight.
 However, it's first lampshaded by Frasier how stupid it is that Martin won't be satisfied until he comes home with a black eye, and then Subverted when Martin says he only wants Frasier to carry out promises he makes; once it becomes clear that Frasier is actually going to fight, Martin calls in the cops to break it up before things really get physical.

-Fresh Prince of Bel Air has an episode where the moral is supposed to be that slacker Will shouldn't be afraid to work hard in school.
+There's an episode where the moral is supposed to be that slacker Will shouldn't be afraid to work hard in school.
 It's about how Will's Aunt Viv teaches Black History at the private school, where Will and his cousin Carlton are the only two black students in their class.
 Will is reprimanded for thinking that he would just ease himself through a Black History class, but it turns out that Viv gave more work to him and Carlton than to the others, because they were black!
 That's totally not fair, but everybody seems cool with it...

 A later episode of Full House had Jesse going back to school so he can get his GED.
 The Aesop of “stay in school, no matter what” ends up being undermined by the fact that he has to deal with the same rude teacher who was convinced that he would never amount to anything and who scared him away from his education in the first place.
 Oh, sure on one hand he should not have let him deter him from graduating, but on the other hand, what the hell is wrong with that board of education for allowing such an unprofessional and condescending Jerk Ass that has no problem humiliating others to continue teaching students?
 Even worse, at the end of the episode, it was Jessewho was completely in the wrong for not staying in the class.
-What's more, Jesse it's exactly a Straw Loser; some of the (very successful) jobs he's had over the years have included rock star, nightclub owner, and Radio DJ, plus he's got a hot wife and is clearly doing well for himself.
+What's more, Jesse isn't exactly a loser; some of the (very successful) jobs he's had over the years have included rock star, nightclub owner, and Radio DJ, plus he's got a hot wife and is clearly doing well for himself.
 Not graduating clearly hasn't hurt his life in the slightest.

 Gilligan's Island: According to series creator Sherwood Schwartz, the show was supposed to be about the need for us all to work together.
 So who ends up getting off the island?
 The guest stars, by betraying the regular cast.